alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 How will they find and book all the fun things they can do?
 We had the solution:
 we would build a holiday planner to find and track their activities.
+We had the silly idea that travelling once in a while meant we could enter this market knowingly.
+I think we have learned this lesson.

+> Knowing about travel does not mean you know about the business of travel.
+> Or put another way, buying a product does not mean you know how to sell it.

 At its peak, MoveinBlue had more than 10 people employed full time, most of them as freelancers.